ga-zelle/APS27-What-if/README.md

 # APS-what-if

-I translated the original java code of "determineSMB-basal" into python and can run it on a PC.
+I translated the original java code of "determineSMB-basal" into python and can run it on a PC or Android.
-This allows me to untertake a time tarvel back to any time slot and see how insulin delivery would have differed with different APS settings.
 This offers a safe method to play with settings and check their impact before actually adapting them in APS itself.
+- On Windows, his allows me to untertake a time travel back to any time slot and see how insulin delivery would have differed with different APS settings.
+- On the AAPS Android phone this will shadow the active loop and list, for the last hour, how insulin delivery would have differed with different APS settings.

 The historical logfiles contain enough information to rerun the APS loop, but with modified settings like
 - changed target